Nat3z/SkyblockMod/README.md

 If you have major issues, please report them to the "Issues" tab.
 Please make sure you are using the latest version of the repository.

+## Song Configurations
+To use the NSM Music Player, you need to first download your music.
+Once you have downloaded all of the music files, if they are mp3s or oggs, convert them to .mov files.
+Once you have done that, go to .minecraft\config\nsm_playlist\ then drag all of your songs in.
+In-game, do /refreshplaylist and that's it!

 ## Helpful Sources
 [Sk1er.club](https://sk1er.club/discord)